DEBT ARRANGEMENT SCHEME IN SCOTLAND

 Debt Arrangement Scheme (DAS) is a formal debt management solution available for residents living in Scotland.
 DAS allows you to freeze and discount fees, interest, penalties and charges as long as you keep up with your monthly debt payments.
 It is an alternative to trust deeds and other similar debt management solutions.
 Debt Arrangement Scheme can prevent your creditors from taking a legal action on you.

-If you have spare income after your essential household expenditure is met, this would be offered to your creditors on a pro-rata basis until the debts are paid in full.
-This may mean paying debts over a longer term than was originally agreed (usually up to a maximum of 10 years).
+If you have spare income after your essential household expenditure is met, this would be offered to your creditors.
+This would be on a pro-rata basis until the debts are paid in full.
+Which may mean paying debts over a longer term than was originally agreed (usually up to a maximum of 10 years).

-Once your DPP becomes approved you are protected from any further creditor recovery action, they cannot add any further interest or charges to your accounts and any assets you have are completely protected, particularly your home.
+Once your DPP becomes approved you are protected from any further creditor recovery action.
+They cannot add any further interest or charges to your accounts and any assets you have are completely protected.